wp-plugins/tdo-mini-forms/Readme.txt

 == Changelog ==

+= 0.13.5 =
+* Previous recent versions prevented people from enabling spam.
+The code waswritten in such a way that the spam protection had to be enabled before spam protection could be enabled!
+* Replaced the usage of $_REQUEST with $_POST in form hacker.
+Not sure if it'll have any impact on the form-hacker-reset problem but it should be safer
+* Have tested and fixed extra slashes being added on WP 2.8.x builds with and without magic quotes turned on.
+* Refactored Custom Field, Content, Excerpt widgets and created a common  textfield and textarea (as part of the fix for magic quotes).
+This allows me to add new features to multiple widgets at a time.

 = 0.13.4 =
 * "Warnings on post": errors appear about "post.php".
 I left some unfinished code in an action which was breaking one of the wordpress functions.